 Max went on to recover and was discharged in 1968 at the rank of captain.
-For Actions during his service, Max was awarded the Silver Star, the Bronze Star with “V” Device, the Soldier’s Medal and the Purple Heart.
+For Actions during his service, Max was awarded the Silver Star, the Bronze Star with “V” Device and the Soldier’s Medal.
 After leaving the Army, Max began a successful political career, where he held many notable positions including secretary of state of Georgia, U.S. senator and administrator of the Veterans Administration.
 Max has spent much of his life advocating for Veteran causes in both his private and public life.

 Do you want to light up the face of a special Veteran?
 Have you been wondering how to tell your Veteran they are special to you?
 VA’s #VeteranOfTheDay social media feature is an opportunity to highlight your Veteran and his/her service.

 It’s easy to nominate a Veteran.
 All it takes is an email to email@example.com with as much information as you can put together, along with some good photos.
 Visit our blog post about nominating to learn how to create the best submission.